Luke 2, 41-51

 Something to think about

-This year with the King James Bible ends with the twelve year old Jesus holding the religious teachers spell-bound in the Jerusalem Temple.
+This year ends with the 12-year-old Jesus holding the religious teachers spell-bound in the Jerusalem Temple.
 As we conclude this celebration of one of the great biblical translations, and a text that has woven itself into English literature and into many cultures, it is fitting that we are in the context of words, learning and faith.

 Knowing about God matters, and always has.
 Arguing and wrestling with ideas is something we do with one another on matters of deep faith and as we explore what it means to be human and to live together.